Rate of Growth of Distributionally Chaotic Functions: Growth of Irregular and Distributionally Irregular Harmonic Functions

-In this section we compute the average $L^2$-norm growth of harmonic functions that are irregular and distributionally irregular for the partial differentiation operators $\partial / \partial x_k$, for $1 \leq k \leq N$.
-We begin by introducing the notation and background from \cite{AA98a,AG01,ABR01} required for our investigation.
+We now turn our attention to the permissible growth of harmonic functions that are irregular and distributionally irregular with respect to partial differentiation operators.
+We begin by recalling some notation and the background results relevant to this topic.
+Then we collect some auxiliary results (Subsection \ref{subsec:auxiliaryResults}) that we require in order to calculate the growth rates (Subsection \ref{subsec:GrowthHarmonic}).

 The space $\harmsp$ of harmonic functions on $\R^N$, for $N \geq 2$, is a Fr\'{e}chet space when equipped with the complete metric

 for $g,h \in \harmsp$, and it corresponds to the topology of local uniform convergence.
 Above we set $\vert f\vert_{S(n)} = \sup_{\vert x\vert = n} \vert f(x)\vert$ for $f \in \harmsp$.